Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 Staff, rooms and objects now have a cost and will charge the player to place them.
 Students can now pay the player as well.

-Staff have to be paid every 7 in game days, currently this is done based on the time they were initial placed and not on a schedule.
-This should hopefully be fixed later.
+Staff have to be paid every 7 in-game days.
+Currently this is done based on the time they were initially placed and not on a schedule, behavior that should hopefully be fixed later.

-Rooms charge once fully placed and not during placement, this makes playing around with the design of the room cheaper.
-When editing the room the cost of removed objects (or by shrinking the room) can be used to place new objects however any money unspent when finalizing the edit will be lost.
+Rooms charge once fully placed and not during placement, making playing around with the design of the room cheaper.
+When editing the room the cost of removed objects (or that gained by shrinking the room) can be used to place new objects.
+Any money unspent when finalizing the edit, however, will be lost.

 ### Redrawn icons